~ Established in 1982 ~

 - First Month’s Tuition.
 September’s Tuition is paid by September 10th.
 All other tuition payments are due the 1st of the month.

 - Parent Handbook Acknowledgement.
-This form acknowledges you received a copy of the Parent Handbook which is also available on the website for review.
+This form acknowledges you received a copy of the Parent Handbook during parent orientation in September before the first day of school, which is also available on the website for review.